indigo-astronomy/indigo/indigo_docs/INDIGO_DEVICE_ACCESS_CONTROL_AND_LOCKING.md

 This is the default access for the INDIGO device.
 If there is no **device token** set on the server this device is controllable by every client.
 However every client can claim exclusive control access of the public device.

 ### Locked Devices
 These are public devices that are locked by some client with a client specified token.
 The lock is obtained by setting the *token* attribute in the device connect property request (see [PROTOCOLS.md](https://github.com/indigo-astronomy/indigo/blob/master/indigo_docs/PROTOCOLS.md)) and released when the device is disconnected.
+The server must have **master token** set, otherwise exclusive lock will have no effect.
+On the other hand the exclusive lock can be overridden by using the server **master token**.

 ## Tokens